AliSoftware/alisoftware.github.io/_posts/2017-02-20-swiftgen-4-2-and-other-news.md

 This pod is a great complement to `SwiftGen` to make your code even safer and continue getting rid of all String-based APIs.

-If you want to know more about how it works, you can read my blog post about [Mixins](http://alisoftware.github.io/swift/protocol/2015/11/08/mixins-over-inheritance/) as well as the [dedicated blog post about using Generics to dequeue cell safely](http://alisoftware.github.io/swift/generics/2016/01/06/generic-tableviewcells/).
+If you want to know more about how it works, you can read my blog post about [Mixins](http://alisoftware.github.io/swift/protocol/2015/11/08/mixins-over-inheritance/) as well as the [dedicated blog post about using Generics to dequeue cells safely](http://alisoftware.github.io/swift/generics/2016/01/06/generic-tableviewcells/).

 We recently released [Reusable 4](https://github.com/AliSoftware/Reusable/releases/tag/4.0.0) which improves the API and makes it even safer, so take a look and update your projects!